Always use the Government Digital Service (GDS) style guide first.

-Use months rather than the academic year when communicating with the public.
+Use months rather than the academic year when communicating with the public, especially if the content is aimed at an international audience.

-We follow the GDS style guide for acronyms, however when the users of a product or service are civil servants, they often recognise the acronym more than the full name.
+We follow GDS guidance for acronyms, however when the users of a product or service are civil servants, they often recognise the acronym more than the full name.

 When this is the case, we write the acronym out first and then follow that with the full name in brackets.

-For example, Education and Skills Funding Agency (ESFA) would follow the GOV.UK guidance.
+For example, Education and Skills Funding Agency (ESFA) would follow GDS guidance.

 We would write ESFA (Education and Skills Funding Agency) if writing for civil servants using a casework management system.